10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 Use variables for anything that changes between environments.

-If you do pass a secret as a variable — make sure it’s marked as sensitive = true.
+If you do pass a secret as a variable, set sensitive = true.

-That way, it won’t show up in the terraform plan output.
+That keeps it out of the terraform plan output.

-variable "db_password" { description = "Database password" type = string sensitive = true}And starting with Terraform 1.10, you can now use short-lived values to keep secrets out of your state files entirely.
+variable "db_password" { description = "Database password" type = string sensitive = true}And since Terraform 1.10, you can use short-lived values to keep secrets out of your state files entirely.

 Question 8: What if terraform apply fails halfway through?

-It happens — to junior devs, senior engineers… even to me.
+It happens.
+To junior devs, to senior engineers, to me.

 - Run